 This Index measures the differences in pay between women and men, identifying a 9% unjustified pay gap between women and men in France.
-At the end of 2019, the scores of Groupe Beneteau’s three French subsidiaries for the gender equality index were:
+In 2022, the scores of Groupe Beneteau’s three French subsidiaries for the gender equality index were:

 Since 2017, Groupe Beneteau rolled out ambitious recruitment plans leading to over 1,000 persons joining the company.